ns408/mac-osx-shiz/README.md

 # mac-osx-shiz

-Random stuff that I need on mac
+Random stuff that I and my mates need on macOSX boxes